-If so, it’s important you’re aware that the TWSS stops on 31 August 2020 and will be replaced by the Employment Wage Subsidy Scheme (EWSS).
-The new scheme will be implemented from 1 September 2020 and run until April 2021.
+If so, it’s important you’re aware that the TWSS stopped on 31 August 2020 and was replaced by the Employment Wage Subsidy Scheme (EWSS).
+The new scheme was implemented from 1 September 2020 and is expected to run until December 2021.

 On 23 July 2020, the Irish government announced the €7.4 billion Jobs Stimulus package that included information about this new scheme.
 Similar to TWSS, EWSS is designed to help employers pay their employees through their payroll system during the Covid-19 crisis.